Radio Africa |

 Baba Cheick Sylla, for several months, and over

-the years of the project, Dr Sylla became a
+the years of the project Dr Sylla became a

-confidante and was central to the success of the project.
+trusted confidante who was central to the

 Upon arrival in Guinea, I met with my